THE TOKYO OLYMPICS

 More recent developments concern the six Israeli football clubs that are based in West Bank settlements yet play in the Israeli Football League.
 International rules are clear that no national association may play in another country without the consent of the other country’s national association.
 FIFA asked the United Nations to advise whether the West Bank was ‘another country’ and the answer was a definite yes.
 FIFA has since declined to act out its own policy in the light of this ruling but the issue remains live.

 In 2018 the national football team of Argentina cancelled a friendly match against Israel.
+FC Barcelona in 2021 insisted that a scheduled friendly against the racist Beitar Jerusalem should not be played in Jerusalem and the Israelis cancelled the fixture.

 An appeal to Scottish national fans in March 2020 (on eve of an international match) is HERE